^

 1. Diclofenac (not an antibiotic)

 • Side effects: various dyspeptic disorders, drowsiness, increased irritability, headaches and dizziness, bleeding in the gastrointestinal tract and erosive and ulcerative lesions.
-Local reactions, phlebitis, a burning sensation during the administration of the drug, necrosis of adipose tissue are also possible.
-In the case of an overdose, these effects are enhanced.
+Local reactions, phlebitis, a burning sensation during the administration of the drug, and necrosis of adipose tissue are also possible.
+In case of overdose, these effects are enhanced.

 1. Ibuprofen (not an antibiotic)